Lightstreamer/Lightstreamer-kafka-connector/README.md

  > - An [Object](https://www.json.org/json-en.html), in the case of JSON format
  > - A [Record](https://avro.apache.org/docs/1.11.1/specification/#schema-record), in the case of Avro format
  >
- > Such a constraint may be removed in a future version of Kafka Connector.
+ > Such a constraint may be removed in a future version of the Kafka Connector.

 - Expressions use the _square notation_ to access: